-While Apple and Google agreed to reimburse parents to the tune of millions of dollars several years ago, Amazon has been challenging the FTC’s demands to cough up.
-Until this week.
+While Apple and Google agreed to reimburse parents to the tune of millions of dollars several years ago, Amazon resisted the FTC’s demands to cough up — until last April.

-Last year a judge rejected Amazon’s request to refund the purchases in the form of gift cards or online credits, so customers can expect to receive payments direct to their credit or debit card.
+The refund program is reportedly worth a colossal $70 million.
+Last year, a judge rejected Amazon’s request to refund the purchases in the form of gift cards or online credits, so customers can expect to receive payments direct to their credit or debit card.